 What is dew point?

 The temperature at which droplets will form is called the dew point.
 The dew point changes, depending on humidity and elevation levels.
-Evaporation is the opposite of condensation.

 Pros & cons of dew